Param-Punjab/Live_Report/README.md

 ---

-## August 10, 2024 - Vim Tutorial Detailed Report
+## August 10, 2024 - Completed Vim Tutorial

 #### **10:31 - Revising Yesterday's Content**
 - **Activity:** Began by revisiting Lessons 1 and 2 from the previous day (August 9).
 This revision focused on: